Azure/maximo/README.md

 oc adm policy add-cluster-role-to-user system:controller:persistent-volume-binder system:serviceaccount:cp4d:zen-databases-sa
 ```

-#### Deploying Db2 Warehouse
+### Deploying Db2 Warehouse

-In cp4d you will now see a "database" link pop up.
-Now if you go to instances and hit "New instance" on the top right you will be greeted with this:
+In CP4D you will now see a "database" link pop up.
+If you go to instances and hit "New instance" on the top right you will be greeted with this:

 ![Copy login panel](docs/images/cp4d-db2wh-instance.png)